-Using the recipient's first name in the email’s salutation — you can easily do this at scale by using personalisation tokens
+- Using the recipient's first name in the email’s salutation — you can easily do this at scale by using personalization tokens

-Personalisation is now a non-negotiable if you want your email to resonate with your target audience.
-By implementing these tips, you’ll improve your email’s open rate, click-through rate, and bounce rate — all of which will almost certainly lead to a boost in enquiries about your school.
+Personalization is now a non-negotiable if you want your email to resonate with your target audience.
+By implementing these tips, you’ll improve your email’s open rate, click-through rate, and bounce rate — all of which will almost certainly lead to a boost in inquiries about your school.

 2. Update your email and lead data — often